 The Tahune AirWalk and its various additional attractions are a scenic 80 minute drive from Hobart.
 There’s so much to do, you should make it more than a day trip.
 Aim to arrive early in the day and stay overnight.

-Tahune AirWalk: Stay and Play in the Dark
+Tahune AirWalk: Stay and Play

-by Susan & David Moore
+by David Moore

 We’ve been to Tahune several times before.
 We always take our interstate visitors there.
 Normally, we go on the AirWalk with its beautiful treetop views and then walk the swinging bridges track (an hour return) which takes you across the upper reaches of both the Huon and Picton Rivers.
 The teacoloured water rushes underneath (we learned that the colour comes from the buttongrass on the plains further up stream) and in autumn and winter you can see a great variety of fungi along the track.